New to running queries in Honeycomb? Check out the introduction to building queries!

 content_length field is less than 1000.
 Adding

-content_length to the “Break Down” clause of a query would create a separate time series for every single value of
+content_length to the “Group By” clause of a query would create a separate time series for every single value of

 content_length.
 That’s not ideal.

 Instead, you can use a derived column.
 Derived columns are similar to functions in a spreadsheet.
-In this case, we’ll want to break down by the expression
+In this case, we’ll want to group by the expression

 which evaluates to